 Identifying and understanding the different types of Salts in the German Supermarket

-Like many other products, Salt in the German Supermarket also comes in so many varieties that we are often confused about which product to buy and what is better for our health.
-Let us look at each of the varieties and understand them:
+Like many other products, salt in the German Supermarket also comes in so many varieties that we are often confused about which product to buy and what is better for our health.
+Let us look at each of the types and understand them:

 Alpensalz is a rock salt.
 It is extracted from the deepest layers of rock in the Alps.
 It is the European variant of Himalayan rock salt.
 Ages ago, the Alps were immersed under the sea.
 Slowly the water receded, leaving behind deposits of rock salt.
 Today, clear mountain water, as it flows down, slowly dissolves the salt from the rock, forming pure brine.
 Alpen Salz (the salt from the Alps) is extracted from this brine.
 It can also be mined from rocks.
 This salt is just sodium chloride and has no added iodine, fluoride, etc.

 Alpenjodsalz is also rock salt but with additional iodine.
 Jod means Iodine.
 In English, this salt is called iodized salt.

 Why is iodine important?

 Iodine is a building block for thyroid hormones and cannot be produced by the body itself.
 Iodine plays a vital role in many metabolic processes in our body and the normal growth and development of the brain.
 Iodine can also improve concentration, reduce tiredness, fight depressive moods, and improve our immune system.

 Children, pregnant/breastfeeding women, vegans, and vegetarians should take iodized salt because of their body needs and because their diet sometimes doesn’t supply the iodine needed for their bodies.